petermchale/denoising_coverage_profiles/README.md

-# The problem of bias in read depth
+# Bias in sequencing the genome

-Structural variants are often identified in the human genome using algorithms that search for hills and valleys in read depth of coverage.
+Structural variants--large genetic mutations--are often identified
+in the human genome using algorithms that search for hills and valleys in read depth of coverage--the number of sequenced "reads" that align to a given part of the human genome.

 But certain sequences in
 the genome are known to be associated with changes in coverage, even in the absence of a structural variant.

-Such systematic biases in depth of coverage need to be corrected before being passed to a structural variant caller.
+Such systematic biases in depth of coverage need to be corrected before those data are passed to a structural variant caller to avoid false calls.

 # Learning and correcting the bias